Are You Going Through a Breakup?

 To learn more about me and my background, please visit my About page.

-When you’re ready, just click the button above to buy the helpful Good Breakup Guide for just $14.95.
+When you’re ready, just click the button above and your personal download link to the helpful Good Breakup Guide will be delivered to your email for just $14.95.

 *If your partner has threatened suicide, don’t deal with that alone.
 Visit the National Suicide Prevention Lifeline.
 You’re not responsible for what they do, but there is help available.